gnlca/Servito/README.md

 ```bash
 cd Servito/
 ```
-Personalize Servito going to the public/ folder and changing the logo, favicon and apple bookmark icon, the change the port of your apps in UserConfig.json
+Personalize Servito going to the public/ folder and changing the logo, favicon and apple bookmark icon The change the port of your apps in UserConfig.json
 ```json
 {
     "apps": {